MonicaGuilherme/Bootcamp/Painter/README.md

+# Description
-A small "Paint"-like program where you can move across a grid, painting and erasing the color of the squares as desired.
+Grid Painter is a small "Paint"-like program developed in Java using the SimpleGraphics library.
+It allows you to move across a grid, painting and erasing the color of squares as you wish.

+# Current Features
+Displays a grid with a movable cursor.

+Cursor is controlled with the arrow keys.

+Pressing space changes the cursor color.

+# Planned Features
+Painting individual grid squares.

+Erasing painted squares.

+Saving drawings.

+Restoring the last saved drawing after clearing the grid.

+# Current Status
-This small program is still in its early stages.
-It currently features only a grid and a movable cursor, which can be controlled with the arrow keys and change color by pressing space.
+This program is still in its early stages.
+Core functionality is in place, but many features are yet to be implemented.

-Over time, new features will be added, such as painting grid squares, erasing painted squares, saving drawings, and restoring the last saved drawing after clearing the grid.
+# License
+This project is currently unlicensed.
+Feel free to explore and experiment.
+Contributions and feedback are welcome!